ttobias28/MazeSolving_BFS_DFS_Astar_ACO_GridComparison/README.md

 - **Ant Colony Optimization (ACO)** -- a nature-inspired algorithm that simulates ant foraging behavior using pheromone trails to discover high-quality paths over multiple iterations
 ---
 ## Dataset(s) Used
+There are no traditional datasets used.
+The datasets consist of synthetically generated grid-based mazes created during runtime.

 ---
 ## How to Run this Project